Get insider access

 Philips Fidelio X2HR

-The Sennheiser HD 800 S are better for neutral sound than the HiFiMan Sundara 2020.
-The headphones have similar, well-balanced sound profiles, but the Sennheiser have a significantly better soundstage performance.
-They're also much more breathable, more comfortable, and they have a better build quality.
-However, the HiFiMan come with a 1/8" TRS audio cable, while the Sennheiser come with a 1/4" cable, meaning you need an adapter to use them with devices like smartphones and consoles.
+The HiFiMan Arya are better for most purposes than the HiFiMan Sundara 2020.
+Both models have an open-back design and very neutral sound profiles, but the Arya do a better job reproducing low-bass, giving them a more thumpy, rumbly sound that some listeners may prefer.
+They also have a better build quality, with faux-leather padding and a different hinge design.
+On the other hand, the Sundara come with a 1/8" TRS cable, while the Arya come with a 1/4" TRS cable, so you need an adapter to use them on devices like smartphones or consoles.

 AKG K712 PRO